Fundamentals of AI-Assisted Software Development

 Key Takeaways

-Token-based costs: Pricing is based on the number of processed tokens.
-Input tokens (requests) are cheaper than output tokens (responses) due to lower computational effort.
+Token-based costs: Pricing follows the number of tokens processed.
+Input tokens (your request) are cheaper than output tokens (the response), because they take less computation.

-Performance metric: Model performance is measured in "tokens per second".
-An indicator of response speed.
+Performance metric: Model performance is measured in tokens per second — a gauge of response speed.

-Strategic implication: Efficient AI usage is an economic optimisation problem.
-Strategic lever: Conscious context management and complexity control for minimal costs and latency.
+Strategic implication: Using AI efficiently is an economic optimisation problem.
+The strategic lever is deliberate context management and complexity control, keeping cost and latency to a minimum.

 Video 5: Context